 - S&P, to taste

-- 2 tbsp balsamic reduction*
+- 2 - 4 tablespoons balsamic reduction (more to taste)

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.